-Please note that there may be other County funding sources not listed for the below projects, including Project-Based Vouchers HUD VASH and/or Housing Choice Vouchers.
-Also note that previously listed projects that are no longer listed have been fully funded and constructed prior to FY 2020-21.
+Please note that there may be other County funding sources not listed for the below projects, including Project-Based Vouchers VASH and/or Housing Choice Vouchers.
+Also note that previously listed projects have been fully funded and constructed prior to FY 2022-23.